Skip to main contentSkip to search barSkip to navigationSkip to footer

 Procedure

-The length of the video should be between 30-40 minutes, with not less than three works of the 20th/21st century (various genres) of which at least one must be from the past 20 years and one representative work (or a movement/excerpt from a work) from the classic classical repertoire.
+• Video recording: The length of the video should be between 30-40 minutes, with not less than three works of the 20th/21st century (various genres).
+At least one work must be from the past 20 years and one representative work (or a movement/excerpt from a work) from the classic classical repertoire.

 Video requirements